 There is a good gravel road leading down to the day parking/boat launch/small (very) small beach area, as well as to the 28 (19 plus 9 new spots added in 2018) site campground with another small, car-top boat launch.
 They provide tables at each site, there are outhouses, and the contractors do a pretty good job of maintaining the site.
 There is a roughly $12/night charge from May to October.

 Heffley Lake is the best lake in the Sun Peaks camping area for swimming (nice and clean) and boating activities like water skiing and tubing, is the home of Sun Peaks/Paddle Surfit Stand up Paddleboard lessons and rentals, and has great trout fishing, canoeing, kayaking, and nearby hiking and biking trails.
-There can be plenty of birds and wildlife on and along this 7 km (4.5 mile) long lake to enjoy as well.
+There can be plenty of birds and other wildlife on and along this 7 km (4.5 mile) long lake to enjoy as well.

 Sites are first come – first served however which makes it hard to plan, and rumor has it a number of rv’s pull in early in the season and stay for a nice, extended vacation which makes things even tougher!
 The entrance is just past the Hitch ‘n’ Rail family resort though (see below), where you can make reservations.